 - Salami slicing - Stealing tiny amounts of money from each transaction.

 - Scam - Tricking people into believing something that is not true.

-- Spamming - Distributed unsolicited e-mail to dozens or hundreds of different addresses.
+- Spamming - Distributed unsolicited e-mails to dozens or hundreds of different addresses.

-- Spoofing - Deceiving a system into thinking you are someone you really are not.
+- Spoofing - Deceiving a system into thinking you are someone you're not.

 - Unauthorized access - Gaining access to systems you have no permission to access.